nextflow-io/training/docs/basic_training/containers.md

 A Singularity container image is archived as a plain file that can be stored in a shared file system and accessed by many computing nodes managed using a batch scheduler.

-!!! warning

-    Singularity will not work with Gitpod.
-If you wish to try this section, please do it locally, or on an HPC.

 ### Create a Singularity images

 Singularity images are created using a `Singularity` file in a similar manner to Docker but using a different syntax.